Scoring your application

 Question 1: Future Leaders Connect seeks to support members in making their vision for policy change a reality and this vision will be at the core of the learning on the programme.
 In no more than 300 words, please tell us about the global change (your policy vision) you would like to see happen and how you would use policy making to achieve this.

-Top scoring applicants will provide an example which evidences:
+Top scoring applicants will provide evidence that demonstrates:

 If you do not meet the required score/ standard in the above question response, unfortunately your application will not be considered further and your application will be rejected.
-If you meet the required standard in this question then the panel will go on to review your response to the below question:
+If you meet the required standard in this question then the panel will go on to review your response to question two:

-Only the top scoring applications (by country) will then progress to the final stage of the shortlisting process where the final two questions (of four) will be reviewed and scored.
+Only those who achieve the required score in the above two questions will then progress to the final stage of the shortlisting process where the final two questions (of four) will be reviewed and scored.
 If you are in the top scoring applications by country, the assessor panel will then consider and score your answers to the below questions:

 Question 4: In no more than 150 words, please tell us about any awards publications or projects which we should take into account.

-We expect that around 30 applicants per country will be shortlisted, although this may vary by country.
 The final selection of successful applicants will be determined through interviews and events.
 The process may differ slightly in each country.
 In all cases this will be communicated to participants in advance and selection will be made based on a shared set of criteria.
-In many cases the final decision will be made by a panel of British Council representatives and external stakeholders.
+In many cases the final decision will be made by a panel of British Council representatives and possible external stakeholders.
 All decisions of the panel will be final and binding.
-We expect that approximately between 2 and 4 successful applicants will be selected by each country.
+We expect that between 2 and 4 successful applicants will be selected by each country.